Follow These Steps to Avoid a Bed Bug Infestation

 Protect Your Mattress

 Protecting your mattress is important for its longevity.
 Protects it from wear and tear, the oils of your skin, spills, and of course, bed bugs.
 Use a protective cover that encases the mattress and box spring.
-In case you didn’t know, there are lots of things in your home, including your mattress, that you should be cleaning on a regular basis.
+A mattress cover can be helpful when you’re trying to get rid of bed bugs, too.

 Isolate Your Home